 To have read a story about the Aldabra Rail, and maintain even an “evolved” young earth Christianity worldview, I could maybe have conceded to things like old stars, but I’d have trouble reconciling the fact that the scientific models that allow for my everyday existence suggest that this bird originally became extinct in a flood 136,000 years ago.
 My belief system would need it to have been significantly more recent, likely in Noah’s flood, a mere 4500 years ago.
 This then, would mean that I’d be arguing that this bird, within 4500 years, developed some differing characteristics than whatever prior common ancestor that hitched a ride on Noah’s ark, migrated from wherever the Ark landed to current day Madagascar, eventually became the White-Throated Rail if that’s not what it already was, developed a species-wide pattern of dense population growth and spontaneous scatter, proceeded through this randomized pattern enough times to eventually land on the Aldabra Atoll, and then stayed and produced enough generations to slowly change into flightless versions of their prior selves.
 Where science is amazed that this event might have taken place in as quickly as 20,000 years, I’d need it to have taken place in one-fourth of that time.
 Actually, if there are ancient fossils of another version of this flightless rail on the island, which then must have died off before Noah’s flood or in it, this entire process must have taken less than 1500 years the first time, as that is all the biblical time that passed from Creation to Noah.
 If this bird came along, walking 2 by 2 to the ark, how did it get back to the Atoll?

 It’s one thing for a sovereign Creator Being to cheat the laws of physics, but can a random bird?
-My worldview has no answer for this; something must be off.
-Life on Earth must be too young for a story like this to be true.
-But does the Earth itself have to be?
+My worldview of origin has no answer for this; something must be off.
+Life on Earth would be too young for a story like this to be true.
+But it further begged the question: does the Earth itself have to be so young?
 Does the Universe have to be?

 In 2014, the Seventh Day Adventist Church updated the language in the 28 Fundamental Beliefs.
 No big changes, just minor tweaks; however Fundamental Belief #6’s update caused a controversy within the church, when some felt it appeared to address this cosmic question: